Images by AJ Feducia, John Hook, and courtesy of Salvage Public

 “The idea for this brand started with a recognition of seeing a surf revival happening amongst different brands, and them not happening here out of Hawai‘i, or rather, not on a large enough scale where you’re seeing an impact,” Serrao says.
 In response, Serrao and Souza seek to impart their personal experiences—which include learning to surf with family and friends, but also more complex issues that arise in everyday life—into their brand.
 “I think Hawai‘i is difficult, messy, complicated, ancient, and I think if you spend more than a vacation here, you begin to realize that very quickly,” Souza says.

 As a result, Salvage Public’s collection includes black-and-white, color-blocked boardshorts that hit above the knee—perfect for staying mobile in the water—alongside graphic tees with unexpected type placements that turn local slang into high-design concepts, and sweaters that turn character tropes meant to marginalize indigenous groups into emblems of power.
-A sweater from the upcoming fall-winter 2017 collection, for example, is emblazoned with a Picasso-esque tiki graphic and the words “Booga Booga,” a nod to the comedy ensemble, which included famed local comic Rap Reiplinger, that blasted through the narrative of native peoples as exotic but bumbling caricatures.
+A sweater from their fall-winter 2017 collection, for example, is emblazoned with a Picasso-esque tiki graphic and the words “Booga Booga,” a nod to the comedy ensemble, which included famed local comic Rap Reiplinger, that blasted through the narrative of native peoples as exotic but bumbling caricatures.

 Using that image in that way, Souza says, “is a degree of reappropriation,” of turning the term on its head and presenting it in a way that’s representative of Salvage Public, which is to say sophisticated and intelligent.
 “Maybe that might spark somebody’s interest to learn more,” Serrao says.
 “Maybe they seek out something we referenced that might give them a different viewpoint on Hawai‘i.”